 Does your employer offer a Flexible Spending Account (a.k.a.
-FSA) and did you know you can use those tax-exempt dollars to pay for laser vision correction procedures including LASIK, SMILE, and PRK?
+FSA) and did you know you can use those tax-exempt dollars to pay for LASIK and other laser vision correction procedures, like SMILE, and PRK?
 If you have been weighing your vision correction options, these are important questions.
 Recent legislation has given employers the flexibility to extend the deadline for spending 2021 FSA accounts, allowing employees to carry over all of the available funds through the end of 2022.
-This extension can make it possible to pay for a laser vision correction procedure (on average, around $4,200) using tax-free money!
+This extension can make it possible to pay for a laser vision correction procedure (on average, around $4,400) using tax-free money!

-FSAs are part of an employee’s benefits package It is a savings account that allows you to set aside pretax money from your paycheck.
+Flexible Spending Accounts (FSAs) are part of an employee’s benefits package, it is a savings account that allows you to set aside pretax money from your paycheck.
 Some employers match contributions into FSA accounts.
 (Pro Tip: Talk to HR or your company’s benefits manager to get more details).
 This allows account holders to use tax-free money to spend on qualified health and medical expenses, which include a range of goods and services from over-the-counter medications to procedures like LASIK for vision correction.

 What Are the Limitations of An FSA?

 - The pretax funds can only be spent on qualified health and medical expenses.
-The IRS has a list of what is currently eligible here.
+The IRS has a list of what is currently eligible.

-- There is a limit on how much can be set aside in an FSA account – the current contribution limit is $2,750.
+- There is a limit on how much can be set aside in an FSA account – the current contribution limit for 2021 was $2,750.

 - Typically, the funds in an FSA must be used by the end of the year.
 Any remaining cash in the account on December 31st is forfeited (use it or lose it).

-- Some benefit plans offer a grace period of a couple of months – this year the grace period is March 15, 2022 – or the ability to carry over a portion of the funds, up to $550, to the next year.
+- Some benefit plans offer a grace period of a couple of months – this year the grace period ended March 15, 2022 – or the ability to carry over a portion of the funds, up to $570, to the next year.

 What Is the FSA Rule Change for 2021?